llanox/tracing-coronas/README.md

 - [ ] Test on a wide range of devices.
 - [ ] Figure out how to make a query in the firestore database to find people who were close to a specific person.
 - [ ] The app is sending much information to the server, and that's quickly exceeding the free quota of the firebase database.
 Is out there any database with a bigger free quota?
+- [ ] Find developers and smart people who have good ideas and motivation to help to build this project.

 ### License